-Participating Agency Number of Certified CMV Inspectors(Non- sworn) Number of certified Officers (sworn) Number of Officers in Column B supported by MCSAP Funds
+Participating Agency Number of Certified Number of certified Number of Officers in

+CMV Inspectors(Non- Officers (sworn) Column B supported by

+sworn) MCSAP Funds

-South Dakota Highway Patrol 43 140 140
+South Dakota Highway 43 140 140

+Patrol

 Total 43 140 140

-The figures provided in the table represent the numbers we strive to maintain within the agency.
+\The figures provided in the table represent the numbers we strive to maintain within the agency.
 Due to normal turnover within the agency, the number at any given time might be slightly different.